 VISITOR FAQ: SPRING 2021

 The Wallach Art Gallery is continuing to work toward reopening to a broader public.
-To receive up to date information about evolving plans sign up for our email list below and follow us on instagram @WallachArtGallery.
+To receive up to date information about evolving plans sign up for our email list and follow us on instagram @WallachArtGallery.

 How do I make a reservation?
 Are they free?